Skip to main content

 Reuse

-If you deploy an app with a disk_name that already exists, Miren will attach the existing disk instead of creating a new one.
+If you deploy an app with a name that matches an existing disk, Miren will attach that disk instead of creating a new one.
 This allows you to:

 • Share data between app versions